opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ### `plugins`

-Officially supported plugins to OpenSearch.
+OpenSearch plugins.
 We decide that a feature should be a plugin rather than shipped as a module because we feel that it is only important to a subset of users, especially if it requires extra dependencies.

 The canonical example of this is the ICU analysis plugin.
 It is important for folks who want the fairly language neutral ICU analyzer but the library to implement the analyzer is 11MB so we don't ship it with OpenSearch by default.